 At the King’s Garden we celebrate Ticonderoga’s long legacy, including an epic eighteenth century narrative, landmark preservation in the nineteenth-century, and monumental restoration in the twentieth-century.
 Come to the King’s Garden to explore one of the oldest cultivated landscapes in America.
-Join a tour of this epic land, or get your hands dirty in one of our Hands on Horticulture programs.
+Explore the brick pathways in the colorful colonial revival garden made for the Pell family in the 1920’s.
+After taking in all that aroma and color of the 20th century garden, be sure to get rooted in the history of this land by seeing our other five gardens that demonstrate the layers of horticulture at Ticonderoga.
+Join a tour of this epic land, or get your hands dirty in one of our hands-on horticulture programs.
 Come Interact with today’s gardeners to discover tips to bring home in your own gardens, or talk with our historical gardeners to realize just how vast the history of horticulture is at Ticonderoga.
 All this, while enjoying the breath-taking beauty of the King’s Garden.

 Breaking Ground: A Tour of the Historic Gardens

-From military garrison gardens to a secluded Colonial Revival spectacle of color and light, explore one of the oldest cultivated landscapes in America and learn about the horticulture history of the Ticonderoga peninsula.
+From military garrison gardens to a secluded colonial revival commemorative spectacle of color and light, explore one of the oldest cultivated landscapes in America.
+Discover the layers of horticultural history of the Ticonderoga peninsula.

 July & August 11:45 & 2:45

 Discover the techniques used to keep our garden thriving!
 Guests of all ages are invited to practice alongside garden staff as they demonstrate seeding, plant division, and care methods for blooming plants.
 (Ongoing 1:30 – 3:30)

 Making Sense of Lavender: July 1 – 17 (Weekdays)